8

 What is a Weekend Alcoholic?

-Many weekend alcoholics (or drug users) claim that they do not have a problem with alcohol abuse or other substances due to the limited amount of times per week that they are consuming that substance.
+Many weekend alcoholics (or drug users) claim that they do not have a problem with alcohol abuse or other substances due to the limited amount of times per week that they consume alcohol and substances.
 They label their behaviors as “casual drinking”.
 They feel that, because most of the week is spent without substances or with manageable amounts of substances, they could not possibly have a dependence or emerging issue.

 However, heavy drinking does not have to be spread across any number of days to still be considered heavy.
 According to the National Institute on Alcohol Abuse and Alcoholism, heavy-drinking in men is consuming more than four drinks on any day.
 For women, that threshold is only three drinks per day.
 If your unwinding habits take on the form of binge drinking, you’re likely going above and beyond these numbers.